 one-time IV infusion

-STELARA® treatment starts with a one-time intravenous (IV) infusion that provides the amount of medication based on your body weight and is administered by a medical professional in a comfortable setting.
+STELARA® treatment starts with a one-time intravenous (IV) infusion through a vein in the arm that provides the amount of medication based on your body weight and is administered by a medical professional in a comfortable setting.
 It takes at least 1 hour to receive the full dose of medicine.

 Keep going with

 After the one-time IV infusion, you will receive STELARA® as an injection under the skin (subcutaneous injection) every 8 weeks.
 There are 6 injections during the first year of treatment.
 Your doctor can administer at his or her office, or your doctor will decide if you or a caregiver may give your injections of STELARA® at home.

 STELARA® is intended for use under the guidance and supervision of your doctor.
 If your doctor decides that you or a caregiver may give your injections of STELARA® at home, you should receive training on the right way to prepare and inject STELARA®.